 Whilst Adobe has recently added in some accessibility features to Flash, it is still a tool that generally should be avoided on your website if possible.
-The recent addition of iPhone and iPad technology means that users cannot view any Flash content through these sorts of 'intelligent' devices.

 - Just because things can move, doesn't mean they should move.